 Custodial Credit Risk - Deposits: Custodial credit risk is the risk that, in the event of a bank failure, the District's deposits may not be returned to it.
 The District's cash deposits, including interest-bearing certificates of deposit, are maintained in financial institutions.
-As of June 30, 2023, one of the District's investments were exposed to custodial credit risk.
+As of June 30, 2024, one of the District's investments were exposed to custodial credit risk.

 Interest Rate Risk: This is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.